Stop Foxes From Entering Your Property

 That also means that 68% of foxes and cats completely ignore these devices and will still enter a garden.

-If you rely solely on these devices, don’t expect anything more than a slight reduction in the number of fox and cat intrusions.
+If you rely solely on these devices, I don’t think you should expect anything more than a slight reduction in the number of fox and cat intrusions.

 Step 4) Deter Foxes From Digging